Greens are the ongoing color trend that will probably never even go out of style.

 And that means it falls on the medium end of the scale – neither too dark nor too light.

-(Remember, lesser the value, darker the paint – on a scale of 1-100)
+(Remember, the lesser the value, the darker the paint – on a scale of 1-100)

 If you want to see how Sea Haze will look in your unique environment, I highly suggest ordering a peel-and-stick paint sample from Samplize here!